 Contact details for councillors, including the opposition are available on the Councillors page.

-Officers of the Council
+Officers of the council

 The council employs staff to give advice, implement its decisions and to manage the day-to-day delivery of council services.
-Council employees are known as "officers" and they are led by the Chief Executive supported by two directors.
+Council employees are known as "officers" and they are led by the Chief Executive supported by three directors.

 Garry Payne is the Chief Executive.
 He is Principal Policy Advisor to the council and is the Returning Officer whenever there is an election.
 In addition to managing three Service Directors he has direct management responsibility for the Head of Finance and Head of Planning and Regeneration.